 https://example.com/url-A/ are seen as different URLs.
 Stick to URLs with lowercase characters only.

 When creating links, it's easy to make a typo which causes both versions of the URL to get indexed.
 This is duplicate content and should be avoided.

 When a URL with uppercase characters is requested, it should 301-redirect to the version of the URL that's in all lowercase characters, the canonical version.
 If that's not possible, make sure to implement a canonical URL to the canonical version.

 / at the end of each URL.
 If you choose to use it, make sure that URLs without the

 / at the end get 301-redirected to the URL variant with the

 You can choose to give URLs an extension, such as for instance

 .aspx.
 However, it's recommended to avoid extensions in URLs because otherwise:

-Example: if you’re participating in a competition year after year, and writing about it every year, then it doesn’t make sense to put the year in the URL.
-Choose a generic URL that can be re-used every year.
-Chances are you’ll be getting links from other websites to that page.
-You want to harness the authority that those links pass on.
+- Future proof URLs by removing dates: Choose a generic URL that can be re-used year after year.
+Chances are you'll be getting links from other websites to that page and you want to harness the authority that those links pass on every year.
 So keep things stable!